 The Benchmark for "Atlas Money Market Composite" is weighted average returns of the benchmarks of all portfolios in the composite.
 Returns of the Benchmark are gross i.e. not net of withholding taxes.
-The Benchmark of the Composite does not require any rebalancing.
+The Benchmark of the Composite is rebalanced monthly.

-The Benchmark for AMF is 50/50 composition as follows: 50% an average of "3-Month deposit rates of three scheduled banks (AA and above rated)" for the period of return; and 50% an average of "3 Month PKRV rate" for the period of return as available through Reuters and Financial Markets Association of Pakistan (FMA).
+The Benchmark for AMF is 30/70 composition as follows: 30% three (3) months average deposit rate of three (3) AA rated Scheduled Banks as selected by MUFAP; and 70% three months PKRV rates.
+Before September 01, 2016 the Benchmark for AMF was 50% an average of "3-Month deposit rates of three scheduled banks (AA and above rated)" for the period of return; and 50% an average of "3 Month PKRV rate" for the period of return as available through Reuters and Financial Markets Association of Pakistan (FMA).